-Heyerdahl and his five fellow adventurers sailed from Peru to the Tuamotus, French Polynesia, in a pae-pae raft that they had constructed from balsa wood and other native materials.
+Heyerdahl and his five adventurers sailed from Peru to the Tuamotus, French Polynesia, in a pae-pae raft they had constructed from balsa wood and other native materials.

 They named it the Kon-Tiki.

-The Kon-Tiki expedition was inspired by old reports and drawings made by the Spanish Conquistadors of Inca rafts and by native legends and archaeological evidence suggesting contact between South America and Polynesia.
+Old reports and drawings inspired the Kon-Tiki expedition by the Spanish Conquistadors of Inca rafts and by native legends and archaeological evidence suggesting contact between South America and Polynesia.

 On this day, after a 101-day, 4,300 nautical miles (4,948 miles or 7,964 km) journey across the Pacific Ocean, the Kon-Tiki smashed into the reef at Raroia in the Tuamotu Islands.

 Heyerdahl, who had nearly drowned at least twice in childhood and did not take easily to water, said later that there were times in each of his raft voyages when he feared for his life.

 Kon-Tiki showed that a primitive raft could sail the Pacific with relative ease and safety, especially to the west (with the trade winds).